 Note: Whole document is recommendation, refine wording – also following sections

-Chair suggested amendment (incorporating DE comments)
+Chair suggested amendment (incorporating DE comments) – accepted by webex with additions

-The OEM shall be responsible for assessing the potential impact of any software and for supplying all the necessary documentation to enable the technical service and the type approval authority to verify the decisions they have made.
+The OEM shall be responsible for assessing the potential impact of any software update on type approval and for supplying all the necessary documentation to enable the technical service and the type approval authority to verify the decisions they have made.

 It is recommended that the OEM be responsible for making the initial decision regarding whether a software update may impact a type approval and contacting the relevant type approval body should that be the case.